Archives

 Q1: How can I develop it while leading under pressure?

-Start small with mindfulness practices, emotional labeling, and scheduled reflection times.
+Begin with mindfulness practices, emotional labeling, and scheduled reflection periods.

 Q2: Does it differ from emotional intelligence?